- Qualified Retirement Plans Vs. Nonqualified Plans

 - The Deduction of Supplemental Employee Retirement Benefits Payments

-- Kinds of Retirement Plans
+- How Keogh Retirement Plans Work

 Having your employer declare bankruptcy can be scary, especially if you have retirement plan funds to worry about.
 But stay calm: The U.S. government has your back.
 It offers some protection to employees who find themselves in this situation, and in most cases, you will still receive all of the benefits to which you are entitled.